The Tapping Evidence Base

 Lee, J.H., & et al. (2013).
 EFT for senior insomnia patients — depression outcome (as tabulated in Nelms & Castel 2016).

-This record is part of the Tapping Evidence Base — an openly-sourced, fully-referenced directory of the research on EFT/tapping.
+This record is part of the Tapping Evidence Base — an openly-sourced, fully-referenced directory of the research on EFT/Tapping.
 Explore more studies on Depression · Sleep & Insomnia

 Share this study